I built pi-openapi-tools — a Pi extension that ingests an OpenAPI/Swagger spec and dynamically registers one callable tool per API operation.

 What the extension does

-Given an OpenAPI or Swagger spec URL, pi-openapi-tools:
+Given an OpenAPI or Swagger URL, pi-openapi-tools:

-- Generates one Pi tool per operation
+- generates one Pi tool per operation

-- Supports Swagger 2.0 and OpenAPI 3.x
+- supports Swagger 2.0 and OpenAPI 3.x

-- Builds structured parameter schemas automatically
+- builds structured parameter schemas automatically

-- Resolves request bodies by media/content type
+- resolves request bodies by declared media/content type

-- Handles path, query, and header params
+- handles path, query, and header parameters

-- Adds slash commands for managing generated toolsets
+- adds slash commands for managing generated toolsets

 It also includes: